sdslabs/sdslabs.github.com/_posts/2022/2022-01-28-working-with-shaders.md

 ## Cel shader

 Playing Legend of Zelda is an experience.
 The graphics are aesthetically beautiful.
 It just feels different, but why is that?
 One can tell it is not going for realistic looks but rather making it cartoonish.
+Graphics that don't aim to be realistic but try to achieve a style are referred to as stylized graphics.

-Let’s talk about shading a 3-d object.
+But before that let’s talk about shading a 3-d object.
 Most people use [Phong Shading](https://en.wikipedia.org/wiki/Phong_shading); normals are interpolated across polygon faces, and through interpolated normals, we now color the pixel using the new normal.
 This mathematical trick saves a lot of polygon count as now we can have a realistic-looking surface with a low poly count.